hadashiA/MRubyCS/README.md

 | Unity WebGL (no ThreadPool) | host-set main-thread context required | `true` (default) | All continuations on main thread |

 > [!WARNING]
 > `ContinueOnCapturedContext = false` in a host that has a designated VM thread (Unity, WPF, …) routes continuations to the ThreadPool and will corrupt VM state.
-The default `true` is the safe choice; switch to `false` only on ThreadPool-friendly hosts where you want to avoid the context capture overhead.
+The default `true` is the safe choice; switch to `false` only on ThreadPool-friendly hosts where you want to avoid the context-capture overhead.

 ### Custom Schedulers (subclassing)